hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

    - Data type choices
    - Invariants
 * **SHALL** validate reference elements against AU PS profile where defined
-* AU Core profile value sets are preferred over IPS profile value sets :
+* AU Core profile value sets are preferred over IPS profile value sets:
    - where an element has a required binding, the element **SHALL** apply the intersection of both value sets (AU Core and IPS)
    - where an element has a lesser binding, use the AU Core value set and binding strength (where AU Core is equivalent or stronger) or use the IPS value set where the binding strength is stronger